influxdata/telegraf/plugins/inputs/prometheus/README.md

   # eg. To scrape pods on a specific node
   # kubernetes_field_selector = "spec.nodeName=$HOSTNAME"

+  # cache refresh interval to set the interval for getting notified about addition / deletion of pods.
+  # Default is 60 minutes.
+  # cache_refresh_interval = 60

   ## Scrape Services available in Consul Catalog
   # [inputs.prometheus.consul]
   #   enabled = true